So, you want to learn how to start a content writing business?

 From thinking about your position in the industry to the details of dealing with independent contractors, you’re now equipped with the insights you need to get started.

 Of course, the skills I’ve outlined here are just the tip of the iceberg of what you need to know.
 The content writing industry itself is constantly changing.
-In addition to running your business, you’ll need to keep pace with the state of content writing in the 2020s.
+In addition to running your business, you’ll need to keep pace with the state of content writing best practices and tools.

 Knowledge is power, as they say.